 You might need some help from your email administrator or tech support team here!
 All they need to do is update a couple of settings in the backend; the details they need to copy/paste are on this part of your Domain settings page.

 If you are a larger company, there is a possibility that you have too many emails on your domain (we are not able to set it up if there is more than 10).
 In this case, your email administrator can create a subdomain for us to send these from, and pop that back in Step One instead.
 You need to be able to receive emails to the address, so make sure that it is set up to do that.

 Next we need to just verify the email address.
 Enter an email address with that domain, and click "Send verification link".
 The email address entered must be able to receive and send emails.
 We will send you an email with a special link in it (this should come from Mandrill, which is the email server).

 Once you get the email, copy and paste the verification link back in to Domain settings page, re-enter your email just above it, and click Verify Link.
 The above is an example of a completed Step #3.

-There can be a lot of autoresponders, so the default is noreply.
+There can be a lot of autoresponders, which is why the default is noreply.
 You are able to change this to "feedback" or "customercare" or another fun name, but it is encouraged at that point that the email actually exist.